David McCormack: 2018–present: Voice acting ventures

 Since 2018, McCormack has starred in the critically acclaimed ABC Kids Australian animated television series Bluey, voicing the titular character's father, Bandit Heeler.
 He was initially approached to read what he assumed would be merely "a couple of lines," only to voice the character for the entirety of the pilot.
 McCormack performs his voice work for the series remotely in Sydney, and his voice recordings are then sent to the production company in Brisbane.
 He does not hear any other voice actors or view footage while recording, and does not alter his own voice to produce Bandit's dialogue.
 The series won a Peabody Award at the 84th ceremony for "its unparalleled ability to seamlessly unite childhood bliss with meaningful life lessons."
 McCormack is set to reprise his role as Bandit in the upcoming film adaptation, slated for release in August 2027.

-In 2023, he voiced the character Orbo in the Max American adult animated television series Adventure Time: Fionna and Cake.
+In 2023, he voiced the character Orbo in the HBO Max American adult animated television series Adventure Time: Fionna and Cake.

 In 2025, he narrated the Penny Pangolin series of children's audiobooks by Wayne D. Kramer, based on the children's picture books published by Heroes of Time Productions.